mynameisnhan/NYS-AG/README.md

 ## Findings
 1. Case duration prediction is possible.
 Our random forest achieved an acceptable R-squared value of 0.7.
-2. With the given dataset, only the most important 15 features (selected using random-forest-based stepwise regression) are needed to achieve an acceptable performance (R-squared = 0.7).
+2. With the given dataset, only the most important 15 features (feature-engineered using random-forest-based stepwise regression) are needed to achieve an acceptable performance (R-squared = 0.7).
 3. Performance stagnated at R-squared = 0.7 after after 15 features.
 4. There is a non-linear relationship between case attributes and case length.